“"It feels welcoming to be in classes where I can be a part of the discussion and feel comfortable raising my hand and sharing my opinions."”

 The Free Application for Federal Student Aid (FAFSA) form is used to apply for all need based aid at Curry College.
 Need-based financial aid comes from many sources.
 These sources include institutional funding, federal and state student financial aid, including grants, student loans and work study.
 In addition, the FAFSA is used by most states to award non-federal student financial aid.
 You can file the FAFSA online.

 After you and your parent(s) have received your FSA ID(s), go to www.fafsa.ed.gov to complete the FAFSA online.
 You must list Curry College's federal school code of 002143 in order for Curry to receive your information.
 The website will guide you through the application process.
-You will need your family income and asset information readily available as you complete the FAFSA.
+You will need your family's income and asset information readily available, as you complete the FAFSA.
 If you have questions about the FAFSA application, you can call the toll-free help line at 1-800-433-3243.
-Curry should receive your FAFSA information approximately 2 weeks after you submit your FAFSA.

 Deadlines and Award Notifications

-Traditional Entering Undergraduate Students (First Year and Transfer Students)
+Traditional Entering Undergraduate Students (First Year & Transfer Students) for Fall 2017

 Enrollment in a program of study abroad approved for credit by the College may be considered enrollment at Curry College for purposes of applying for federal and state student financial aid.
 Students seeking study abroad opportunities are encouraged to speak with a financial aid counselor to discuss their individual circumstances.
 Steps to Securing Financial Aid for Study Abroad (PDF)